turboscrew/rpi_stub/Readme.txt

 The rpi_stub is a bare metal standalone gdb server/stub to aid in remote debugging of bare metal programs using gdb via serial cable.
 It boots from the SD-card and runs there without any additional programs.
+Firmware (boot files) of Oct 11 2015 or later is recommended.

 The bare metal program to be debugged is loaded on Raspberry Pi 2B using gdb's 'load'-command (see the INSTRUCTIONS.txt), and then run with gdb's